The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments

 \subsubsection{\ac{xrb} in galaxies}

-We use a stellar mass and \ac{sfr} dependent model of integrated X-ray luminosity of \ac{xrb} constrained by \emph{Chandra} observations of local galaxies \citep{Lehmer2019}, and the UniverseMachine model of redshift dependent \ac{smf} and \ac{sfr} \citep{Behroozi2019} to construct the averaged $L_\mathrm{X}-M_*$ relations of \ac{xrb} at different redshifts.
-The results are plotted in the bottom left panel of Fig.~\ref{fig:Lx-Ms}, where the relations show redshift evolution at $M_*<10^{11}$~$M_\odot$, which is the result of the redshift evolution of star-forming rate and star-forming galaxy fraction.
+We used an integrated X-ray luminosity model that is a function of stellar mass and \ac{sfr} to construct the averaged $L_\mathrm{X}-M_*$ relations of \ac{xrb} at different redshifts.
+The model is constrained by \emph{Chandra} observations of local galaxies \citep{Lehmer2019}, and the UniverseMachine model of redshift dependent \ac{smf} and \ac{sfr} \citep{Behroozi2019}.
+The results are plotted in the bottom left panel of Fig.~\ref{fig:Lx-Ms}, where the relations show redshift evolution at $M_*<10^{11}$~$M_\odot$ (the result of the redshift evolution of star-forming rate and star-forming galaxy fraction).

-We adopt a power-law distribution with intrinsic absorption spectral model for flux conversion, with parameters $\Gamma=1.7$ and $n_\mathrm{H}=2\times10^{21}$ cm$^{-2}$ suggested by observations \citep{Lehmer2019}.
+We adopted a power-law distribution with intrinsic absorption spectral model for flux conversion, with parameters of $\Gamma=1.7$ and $n_\mathrm{H}=2\times10^{21}$ cm$^{-2}$, as suggested by observations \citep{Lehmer2019}.